-The Directors have taken steps to ensure the continued operations of the Trust during the ongoing Covid-19 public health crisis and associated government restrictions.
-They are closely monitoring performance and remain confident in the resilience of the subscription model to protect the Trust's revenues and amounts raised for good causes in 2021 and beyond.
+The Directors have taken steps to ensure the continued operations of the Trust during the ongoing Cost of Living crisis.
+They are closely monitoring performance and remain confident in the resilience of the subscription model to protect the Trust's revenues and amounts raised for good causes in 2022 and beyond.

 All the funds received from the proceeds of People's Postcode Lottery relating to Postcode Community Trust have been included in the financial statements.
-This amounted to £8.0m (2020:
+This amounted to £8.3m (2021: